 - Social and behavioral factors (both external and internal)

 - Access to care and burden of the regimen

-In the RxLive technology platform, whenever a pharmacist identifies a potential medication adherence problem, they can click that reason in the drop-down to receive a suggestion about addressing that adherence issue.
-This adds to their own deep knowledge and experience as they address medication adherence issues with each patient.
+Using the RxLive technology platform, whenever a pharmacist identifies a potential medication-adherence problem, they can click that reason in the drop-down to receive a suggestion about addressing that adherence issue.
+This adds to their own extensive knowledge as they address medication-adherence issues with each patient.

 Inadequate health literacy skills impede patients’ ability to build knowledge about their illness and therapy, and creates challenges managing multiple providers involved in their care.
 Lack of illness knowledge and therapy can result in nonadherence, especially when symptoms aren’t present, stemming from unawareness of disease progression or the consequences of deviating from the medication regimen as prescribed.
-The Archives of Internal Medicine (Arch Intern Med) reported there was a strong correlation between patients’ health literacy with knowledge of their illness.
-Also, a lack of understanding of a therapy can influence patients’ trust and use of a medication.
+The Archives of Internal Medicine published that there’s a strong correlation between patients’ health literacy with knowledge of their illness.
+In addition, a lack of understanding of a therapy can influence patients’ trust and use of a medication.